erikaduan/introductory_maths/tutorials/probability-introduction_to_probability.md

 probability as a subjective possibility space dependent on the prior hypothesis and the observed evidence.

-Overall, probability can be best thought of as the size of a mathematical set (which can also be represented in 2D as a proportion of total area).
+Probability can be best thought of as the size of a mathematical set (which can be represented in 2D as a proportion of the total area).

 ## Scenario 1

 Imagine that we simultaneously rolled two fair dice.
 What is the probability that the sum of two dice equals 5?

--   We know that the outcome of one dice throw is independent of another.
+-   From our understanding of the properties of fair dice, we know that the outcome of one dice throw is independent of another.
 -   We need to calculate all possible combinations of two independent dice rolls.
 The total number of possible combinations is the **sample space** i.e. the set of all possible outcomes.
 As there are